-Ensure that all cells have data.
+- Ensure that all cells have data.
 If a cell does not have data, add “N/A” to indicate to users with screen readers that the cell is empty.
 If the table has empty cells, then the screen reader will only pause briefly, which is insufficient in indicating a lack of data.

-Make tables as small and as simple as possible.
+- Make tables as small and as simple as possible.
 This lessens the possibility that a user will get confused or a screen reader will get stuck in one cell.
-It is better to break a table up (I.e., Vitamins and functions of vitamin a as two separate tables) versus putting the functions of vitamin a table inside the Vitamin A Sources cell.
+It is better to break a table up (I.e., Vitamins and functions of vitamin a as two separate tables) versus putting the functions of the vitamin a table inside the Vitamin A Sources cell.

-Tables in Editor widgets cannot have header columns easily applied with one click- this means that if you want the information to apply universally across, you need to put it each cell or code in the header column (see above).
-For instance, if you wanted each item in a row to say “September 6th” – For instance, September 6th Agenda, September 6th Minutes, September 6th Video, you need to write it like that.
-You cannot just write September 6th Agenda in the first cell, and then “Minutes” in the next, and “Video” in the last.
+- Tables in Editor widgets do not have header columns applied universally, you need to put exactly what you would like read in the header column.
+For instance, if you wanted each item in a row to say, September 6th Agenda, September 6th Minutes, September 6th Video, you need to write it like that in each cell.
+Youcannot just write "September 6th Agenda" in the first cell, then “Minutes” in the next, and “Video” in the last.